Google Home

 While Home can get loud enough to fill a room, we soon learnt to stay away from max volume to avoid the distortion that creeps in.

 You’re better off with a proper set of speakers connected to a Chromecast Audio device, letting Home act as a voice control relay for it.
-This is a particularly good setup, as it's now possible to make a voice-controlled, multi-room setup using these components, something the Amazon Echo can't yet do.
-Who needs to wait for Alexa and Sonos to finally get together?
+This is a particularly good setup, as it's now possible to make a voice-controlled, multi-room system using these components, something the Amazon Echo can't yet do.
+Who needs to wait for Alexa and Sonos to finally hook up?

 Google Home: TV smarts